HydroModPy/HydroModPy/docs/readthedocs/source/user_guide/data-sources.rst

 Use ``--frozen`` when a workflow must fail instead of downloading fresh data.
 This is the right mode for CI, teaching material, and reproducibility checks.
+Use ``force_refresh = true`` only when you intentionally want to bypass cached API artifacts and refresh provider data.

 Where data appears in workflows
 -------------------------------